Last Updated on November 8, 2022

 3. Surrounded Me With People That Actually Loved Me

 When I was younger, I tried to make an impression on those who didn’t care if I disappeared one day.
 But then I changed my mind.
-It was time for me to start looking after those who had always been there for me, even when I was behaving like a jerk towards them.
+It was time for me to start looking after those who had always been there for me, even when I was behaving like a jerk toward them.
 I began to appreciate their presence, and that was what gave me the courage to keep going.

 How To Love Yourself In Different Situations?